PiotrJustyna/articles/orleans/index.md

 ![microservices](./../out/orleans/diagrams/microservices/microservices.png)

-Fore the sake of clarity, only one component from each group (instance 1, application 1) has visible connections to other groups.
+For the sake of clarity, only one component from each group (instance 1, application 1) has visible connections to other groups.

 ## actors